Cycling Norway – All you need to know to plan a bike trip to North Cape

 A demanding one, there are several ways to reach Bergen from Oslo but all require crossing some high, wild, and scenic mountains.
 The Oslo area is also hilly and might be busy on major roads.

-The Rallarvagen is an absolute must, maybe the most beautiful two days ride in our whole cycle touring experience so far.
+The Rallarvagen is an absolute must, maybe the most beautiful two-day ride in our whole cycle touring experience so far.

 The Fjords and scenic routes (Eagle Road, Trollstigen, Atlantic Road)Norway eagle road trollstigen atlantic road cycle routes bike map

-If you want to start there, check this article about how to reach Flam from Bergen.
+If you want to start there, check out this article about how to reach Flam from Bergen.

 Central Norway – Trondheim to Bodo